 Within each TAZ, the induced growth converts agricultural land and forest to households and commercial development.
-A total of 3 acres (Alternative B alternatives), 5 acres (Alternative C alternatives), 9 acres (Alternative M alternatives), 4 acres (Alternative O alternatives) and between 14 to 17 acres (Alternative P alternatives) of agricultural land is forecasted to be converted within the Mid-States Corridor as a result of induced growth from the new corridor.
+The total agricultural land forecasted to be converted within the Mid-States Corridor as a result of induced growth from the new corridor is 3 acres (Alternative B), 5 acres (Alternative C), 9 acres (Alternative M), 4 acres (Alternative O), between 14-17 acres (Alternative P & RPA P), and 2 acres (Alternative R).
 These indirect land use changes vary between the alternatives based on the locations of the alternatives and the amount of available agricultural land within the induced growth TAZ.